Brita Ytre-Arne

 I am professor of media studies, researching audiences and cross-media use.
 My research explores 1) how people connect to society and use and avoid news, 2) meanings of media in everyday life, and 3) people's perceptions of datafication, algorithms and digital technologies.
 I work primarily with qualitative methods.

-My book Media Use in Digital Everyday Life is published Open Access and can be downloaded or read online free of charge here.
+My former book Media Use in Digital Everyday Life is also published with open access, and can be downloaded or read free of charge here.
 In the book, I discuss how media use has changed since smartphones, social media and digital platforms became part of our lives.

 Together with my colleague Hallvard Moe I lead Bergen Media Studies Research Group, an active research environment for media use and audience research at the University of Bergen.
 We collaborate with international colleagues and support young researchers.